 We strongly encourage you to consult with your academic advisor and course instructor before making a decision.
 Some colleges or degree programs may have exceptions.
 Please be aware of the details of this grading exception.

-Undergraduate students are reminded that up to two courses can be elected for P/NC grading for the Fall 2020 term, including those awarded via petition.
-You may elect P/NC grading for no more than three undergraduate courses for the entire academic year, including summer.
+Undergraduate students are reminded that up to two courses can be elected for P/N grading for the Fall 2020 term, including those awarded via petition.
+You may elect P/N grading for no more than three undergraduate courses for the entire academic year, including summer.

 To file an academic petition after Dec.
 16, you must complete an academic petition via the online academic petition system.

-If you elect for Pass/No Credit in a course that is a prerequisite for a future course and has a minimum grade of C, you will be unable to progress to the next course.
-If the progression course is a prerequisite for a future course and has a minimum grade of D, you will be allowed to progress to the next course.
-We encourage you to to consult with your academic advisor before making any decisions.
+If you elect for Pass/No Credit in a course that is a prerequisite for a future course and earned a minimum grade of C, you will be assigned an H (High Pass) grade and you will be able to progress to the next course.
+If the progression course is a prerequisite for a future course and you earned a grade of D or F, you will not be allowed to progress to the next course.
+We encourage you to consult with your academic advisor before making any decisions.
 This decision is NOT REVERSIBLE, once elected.

-We encourage you to make an informed decision of how a Pass (P) grade, instead of a letter grade, may impact future plans.
+We encourage you to make an informed decision of how a High Pass (H) or Pass (P) grade, instead of a letter grade, may impact future plans.
 You should seek guidance from your academic advisor or program director and consider all implications before requesting Pass/No Credit accommodation.
 You will not have an opportunity to petition for a standard letter grade after the election process concludes.

 Honors programs have requirements related to letter grades to be eligible to graduate with honors or be admitted or continue in an honors program.
-As a honors student in honors courses, you may not elect a P instead of a grade for any honors course to receive honors credit.
+As an honors student in honors courses, you may not elect an H or P instead of a grade for any honors course to receive honors credit.
 If you need a COVID-related exception may work with a faculty member to make a request via this form.

-No. If you are eligible to graduate with Latin Honors provided they have earned 48 credits at UNC Charlotte even if some of those credits are graded on a Pass/No Credit basis.
+No. Provided you have earned 48 credits at UNC Charlotte, even if some of those credits are graded on a Pass/No Credit basis, you will remain eligible.

-Those choosing to take the Pass option will not be impacted.
-The only reason the No Credit (NC) option poses a potential issue is that it does not count towards your degree AND there are no consequences (an F grade).
+Those choosing to take the High Pass or Pass option will not be impacted.
+The only reason the No Credit (N) option poses a potential issue is that it does not count towards your degree AND there are no consequences (an F grade).
 Students using Vocational Rehabilitation (Chapter 31) will be best served by consulting directly with their Vocational Rehab Counselor.

 No. Courses selected for Pass/No Credit during the 2020-2021 academic year are excluded from the maximum four courses that you may ordinarily elect P/N.